emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Lots of different collections to browse. ✔️

 ***
+## 7Xtream
+### Score: 16/20
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. Has 19 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is alright but has room for improvement. ⚠️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. It has movies, shows and anime. ✔️
+1. Site has watchlists. ✔️
+1. Site has sorting options, and similar + recommended on each page. ✔️

+***
 ## VidBox
 ### Score: 16/20
 1. Streams load very fast. ✔️